nadrino/kotor2-mod-restore-atton-dialog-lines/README.md

-# Restore Atton Dialog Lines in Ebon Hawk
+# Restore dialog with Atton about the astronavigation system

 ## Description